Benefits

 When you apply digitally, it will take about 20–30 minutes.
 The application is in Norwegian.

-In your application, please upload documentation for the information you give NAV.
+In your application, please upload documentation for the information you give Nav.
 If we have all the information we need when we start processing your application, you will receive an answer to your application sooner.
 Based on the information you provide in the application, you will be told what documents we need from you.
 There are some documents that most applicants must include.

 Check to see what the following documents must include: